The closures began in early February after 30 Canada geese were found dead in the parks, borough officials said.

 Sara Winick, Patch Staff

-The NJ Department of Environmental Protection (NJ DEP) collected dead Canadian geese from the millpond of Dr. Farmer’s Park, Pete Sensi Park and the parking lot along the waterway of Heritage Park on Feb.
-4, borough officials said.
+Dr. Farmer’s Park, Pete Sensi Park and the parking lot along the waterway of Heritage Park have re-opened following a period with no reported bird deaths, officials said.

 Find out what's happening in Freeholdfor free with the latest updates from Patch.

-In addition to the dead geese discovered in Allentown, dead birds have also been reported in Belmar and Hillsborough, according to local officials.
-In northern Ocean County, a dead hawk is being tested for Bird Flu.
+In addition to the geese found in Allentown, dead birds have also been reported in Belmar and Hillsborough, according to local officials.
+In northern Ocean County, a dead hawk is also being tested for Bird Flu.

 The current strain of bird flu, H5N1, also known as avian influenza, is suspected to have caused localized deaths of multiple wild birds, predominantly snow geese and Canada geese, in parts of New Jersey since the end of December, according to the state DEP, which is responsible for tracking the spread in wild birds.

-More than 140 sick or dead snow geese and Canada geese (plus lower numbers of raptors and other avian scavengers) have been reported from more than 30 locations throughout the state, according to DEP officials.
+More than 140 sick or dead snow geese and Canada geese (plus lower numbers of raptors and other avian scavengers) have been reported from more than 30 locations throughout the state, DEP officials said.

-Though cases of H5N1 have been reported in animals, there are no reported cases of human infection of H5N1 in New Jersey, the DEP said.
+Though cases of H5N1 have been reported in animals, there are no reported cases of human infection of H5N1 in New Jersey, officials said.

 The US Center for Disease Control & Prevention has also declared that the H5N1 outbreak is primarily an animal health issue, and poses a low risk to public health, according to NJ DEP Spokesman Larry Hajna.